vallerrr/Mortality_prediction_cross_countries/README.md

   Apply Super Learners to all four datasets and present their predictive performances.
 Results of LightGBM and Logistic Regression are also provided for comparisons.

 - Holistic:
-  1. Employ SHAP to deconstruct LightGBM and assess risk importance at the individual risk factor level with HRS, SHARE and Combined dataset .
+  1. Employ SHAP to deconstruct LightGBM and assess risk importance at the individual risk factor level with HRS, SHARE and Combined dataset.

   2. Develop a ‘leave-one-out’ algorithm to explore predictive contributions using LightGBM at the domain level for all datasets.